powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **min-voltage-drop-proportional-threshold**

 This property indicates a threshold to filter the voltage results.
+Thus, it only makes sense if `with-voltage-result` is set to true.
-Only the nodes where the voltage drop due to the short circuit is above this property are be kept.
+Only the nodes where the voltage drop due to the short circuit is above this property are kept.
 The voltage drop is calculated as the ratio between the initial voltage magnitude on the node and the voltage magnitude on the node after the fault.
 The default value is `0`.

 **with-loads**

-This property indicates if loads should be taken into account during the computation.
-If `true`, the loads will be modelled as an equivalent reactance.
+This property indicates whether loads should be taken into account during the calculation.
+If `true`, the loads are modelled as an equivalent reactance and the equivalent reactance at the fault point will be lowered.
 If `false`, then they will be ignored.

 **with-shunt-compensators**